ravihansiyuresha962-lab/yuresha_qa.github-SeleniumProject.io/README.md

 # yuresha_qa.github-SeleniumProject.io
 This project demonstrates web automation using Java and Selenium WebDriver.
-It automates the process of launching the Google Chrome browser, navigating to a web page, and properly closing the browser session.
+It automates the process of launching the Google Chrome browser, navigating to a web page, and properly closing the browser session.(Test case Details are below.)

 # Technologies Used
 Java